Deputy Engineer

 Check multiple points along the shuttering to ensure consistency

-Q26.
-How does AC cycle work?
+Q. How does an AC cycle work?

 AC cycle works by using a refrigerant to absorb heat from inside a space and release it outside, creating a cooling effect.